Theories abound on why a Florida condo high-rise collapsed

 Theories abound on why a Florida condo high-rise collapsedNew

 ST. PETERSBURG, Fla.
 (AP) — From sinkholes to concrete-weakening saltwater intrusion, theories abound on what caused a Florida beachside condominium tower to collapse with no warning.
-The Champlain Towers South building was in the midst of its 40-year recertification process, which requires detailed structural and electrical inspections.
-Details of that inspection have not yet been released.
-Miami-Dade Mayor Daniella Levine Cava said at a news conference Friday that she has seen no evidence of a sinkhole or of something criminal, such as a bomb.
+The Champlain Towers South building was in the midst of its 40-year recertification process, which requires detailed inspections.
+An engineering firm’s 2018 report identified numerous issues with the building, including “major structural damage” to a concrete structural slab below its pool deck that needed to be extensively repaired.
+Miami-Dade’s mayor says she has seen no evidence of a sinkhole or of something criminal, such as a bomb.
 Beyond that, much focus is on ocean water, which is rising in South Florida and elsewhere because of climate change.